DMRobertson/thompsons_v/docs/thompson.orbits.rst

 The SolutionSet structure
 -------------------------

 Solutions to the equation :math:`u\psi^m = v` come in specific instances.
 If there are no solutions, the solution set is :math:`\emptyset`.
-Otherwise :math:`u` and :math:`v` are distinct elements which share an orbit.
-If this orbit is periodic, then the solution set is :math:`m + p\mathbb{Z}`, where :math:`p` is the period of the orbit.
+Otherwise :math:`u` and :math:`v` share an orbit.
+If this orbit is periodic, then the solution set is of the form :math:`m + p\mathbb{Z}`, where :math:`p` is the period of the orbit.
 Otherwise the solution set is a single integer :math:`m`.

 Internally we represent this as a pair *(base, increment)* of integers.
 The first element *base* is a solution :math:`m` if it exists; otherwise ``None``.
 The second element *increment* is the increment *p* between solutions (which occurs for a periodic orbit only).